 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
 Applicants must be eligible for Texas licensure and are expected to obtain licensure as a pharmacist in Texas within the first 90 days of the start of the program year.

 Recruitment and Selection

-The following information must be submitted (by To Be Announced), for the applicant to be considered for an on-site interview:
+The following information must be submitted prior to January 14, 2014, for the applicant to be considered for an on-site interview:

 - Curriculum Vitae

 - Letter of intent

 - Completed application form

 Application and recommendation forms are available by contacting the program coordinator, Latresa Billings, Pharm.D., at email@example.com.
 Once completed applications are reviewed, competitive applicants are invited to attend an on-site interview in February.
 Applicants must register with the Resident Matching Program and submit their rank order list.